xrplong/MSc-Thesis-Code/README.md

 # Masters-Project-Work
-All code below is in matlab.
+All files below are matlab .m files.

 # **Explanation of Files and Output**